Ayoseun/Github-service/README.md

 }

 7. Troubleshooting
-# WARNING- The database credentials are for testing only do not use in production
+# WARNING- The database credentials are for testing only do not use in production.

-- Common Issues:
+### Common Issues:
 Error: Database connection failed:
 Ensure your .env file is correctly configured with the right database URL.
 Verify that your PostgreSQL service is running.